bigscience-workshop/petals/README.md

 ### Connect your GPU and increase Petals capacity

+Petals is a community-run system &mdash; we rely on people sharing their GPUs.
+You can check out available servers on our [swarm monitor](https://health.petals.dev) and connect your GPU to help serving one of the models!

 Run these commands in an [Anaconda](https://www.anaconda.com) env (requires Linux and Python 3.8+):

 ```bash